The First Shifting Grains

 He applied pressure to the wound on her stomach but the blood kept spewing out in torrents of offending red.
 The man couldn't remember it being that vibrant before.

 He pressed harder.
 A blast went off somewhere in the distance.
 He ignored it.
 Keep the pressure.

 'REPEAT.
 ALL FIELD NINJA LEAVE THE VILLAGE IMMEDIATELY.
 EVACUATE TO YOUR NEAREST EXISTS.

 The Kazekage and his personal unit of ANBU began to gather the civilians that had been caught in the cross fire.
 Picking up the strays and shielding those who were left in the blast radius, the ANBU units delegated themselves in accordance to the Kazekage's orders.

-A glittering dome of gold cocooned an entire apartment complex.
+Glittering dome of gold cocooned entire buildings.